lincyyonge9-sketch/Project-DSA/README.md

-📊 Loan Default Prediction — Data Science Project
+📊 Loan Default Prediction :Data Science Project

 This project aims to develop a machine learning model capable of predicting whether a loan applicant is likely to default.
 By analysing borrower characteristics, historical loan behavior, and financial attributes, the model assists lenders in reducing financial risk through data-driven decision making.